 Most stand mixers also come with the paddle attachment that helps make the creamiest cheesecake or angel cake.
 It ensures that the creaming and whipping process doesn’t deflate the batter.

-But if you can get your hands on one during a sale, you certainly won’t regret it.
+If you are really reluctant to stump up the cash for a new mixer, why not get your hands on one during a sale?
+You certainly won’t regret it.